RKlompUU/tfhe-rs/tfhe/docs/regex/tutorial.md

 `/av\|d?/` | `RegExpr::Either { l_re: Box::new(RegExpr::Seq { re_xs: vec![RegExpr::Char { c: 'a' }, RegExpr::Char { c: 'v' }] }), r_re: Box::new(RegExpr::Optional { opt_re: Box::new(RegExpr::Char { c: 'd' }) }) }`
 `/(av\|d)?/` | `RegExpr::Optional { opt_re: Box::new(RegExpr::Either { l_re: Box::new(RegExpr::Seq { re_xs: vec![RegExpr::Char { c: 'a' }, RegExpr::Char { c: 'v' }] }), r_re: Box::new(RegExpr::Char { c: 'd' }) }) }`

 With both the Grammar and the datastructure to parse into defined, we can now start implementing the actual parsing logic.
-There are many ways this can be done.
+There are multiple ways this can be done.
 For example there exist tools that can automatically generate code by giving it the Grammar definition (these are called parser generators).
 However, I prefer to write parsers myself with a parser combinator library, as in my opinion the behavior in runtime is better understandable of these than of parsers that were automatically generated.

 In Rust there exist a number of popular parser combinator libraries, I went with `combine` but any other would work just as well.
 Choose whichever appeals the most to you.
 The implementation of our regex parser will differ significantly depending on the approach you choose and as such I think it is better to omit this part from the tutorial.
 You may look at the parser code in the example implementation to get an idea on how this could be done.